 Here is essential advice on where and how to avoid midges in Scotland.
 Will they spoil your enjoyment of the Scottish Highlands?
-Yes, they can be a serious nuisance – though you’d have to be bitten by 20 million midges simultaneously for their bites to be fatal!
+Yes, they can be quite a nuisance – though you’d have to be bitten by 20 million midges simultaneously for their bites to be fatal!

 When it comes to midges in Scotland, let’s not beat about the bush.
 Especially as, if you beat about bushes in the Highlands in the summer, you’re liable to disturb clouds of midges.